JackKelly/light-speed-io/design.md

 - "_this single optimized read started life as n multiple, overlapping reads.
 The user is expecting n slices (views) of this memory buffer_"
 - "_these multiple optimized reads started life as a single read request.
 Create one large memory buffer.
 And each sub-chunk should be read directly into a different slice of the memory buffer._"

 Maybe the answer is that the optimization step should be responsible for allocating the memory buffers, and it just submits a sequence of abstracted `readv` operations to the IO backend?
 If the backend can't natively perform `readv` then it's trivial for the backend to split one `readv` call into multiple `read`s.
 But!
 We should only allocate memory buffers when we're actually ready to read!
 Say we want to read 1,000,000 chunks.
 Using io_uring, we won't actually submit all 1,000,000 read requests at once: instead we'll keep the submission ring topped up with, say, 64 tasks.
-If the user wants all 1,000,000 chunks returned then we have no option but to allocate all 1,000,000 chunks.
-But if, instead, the user wants each chunk to be processed and then moved into a common final array, then we only have to allocate 64 buffers per thread.
+If the user wants all 1,000,000 chunks returned then we have no option but to allocate (and keep) all 1,000,000 chunks.
+But if, instead, the user wants each chunk to be processed and then moved into a common final array, then we only have to keep 64 buffers around at any given time.

 #### Reading chunks

 After optimising the plan, we submit those operations and process them:

 ##### User code